SkylineCommunications/dataminer-docs-connectors/connector/doc/Teleste_HDP301_TSEMP.md

 - The **Monitoring** page contains two tables for analog and discrete alarm limits.
 You can configure those two tables.

-- The **Adjustment** page contains HDP301 powering measurements, it also keeps track of peeks.
+- The **Measurements** page contains HDP301 powering measurements, it also keeps track of peeks.